 There are many causes for vitamin B12 deficiency.
 Surprisingly, two of them are practices often undertaken to improve health: a vegetarian diet and weight-loss surgery.

 Plants don’t make vitamin B12.
 The only foods that deliver it are meat, eggs, poultry, dairy products, and other foods from animals.
 Strict vegetarians and vegans are at high risk for developing a B12 deficiency if they don’t eat grains that have been fortified with the vitamin or take a vitamin supplement.
-People who have stomach stapling or other form of weight-loss surgery are also more likely to be low in vitamin B12 because the operation interferes with the body’s ability to extract vitamin B12 from food.
+People who have weight-loss surgery are also more likely to be low in vitamin B12 because the operation interferes with the body’s ability to extract vitamin B12 from food.

-Conditions that interfere with food absorption, such celiac or Crohn’s disease, can cause B12 trouble.
+Conditions that interfere with nutrient absorption, such celiac or Crohn’s disease, can cause B12trouble.
 So can the use of commonly prescribed heartburn drugs, which reduce acid production in the stomach (acid is needed to absorb vitamin B12).
 The condition is more likely to occur in older people due to the cutback in stomach acid production that often occurs with aging.

 Vitamin B12 deficiency symptoms

 Vitamin B12 deficiency can be slow to develop, causing symptoms to appear gradually and intensify over time.
 It can also come on relatively quickly.
-Given the array of symptoms it can cause, the condition can be overlooked or confused with something else.
-Vitamin B12 deficiency symptoms may include:
+Given the array of symptoms a vitamin B12 deficiency can cause, the condition can be overlooked or confused with something else.
+Vitamin B12deficiency symptoms may include:

 - strange sensations, numbness, or tingling in the hands, legs, or feet